MERLCenter/MERL-Center-public/README.md

 [Check out the contributing doc here.](https://github.com/MERLTech/MERL-Center-public/blob/main/Contributing.md)

 ### Join the MERL Center
 If you'd like to become a MERL Center member, [please fill out this form](https://forms.gle/ULFWYt6y4fkw2FH28).
-To become a MERL Center member, you must have some professional experience in MERL or experience in open source software, content or data.
+We ask MERL Center members have at least one year of professional work experience in MERL and/or open source.

 ### MERL Center Website
 Content found on this repo can also be found at [https://merlcenter.org](https://merlcenter.org).